All Programs

 Black — Still presents...Deluge

-Join us at Black — Still for an evening of ambient and experimental sound from boundary-pushing artists and performers algorythm.code, 6999, and Kelman Duran featuring Harmony Holiday.
+Black — Still was an evening of ambient and experimental sound from boundary-pushing artists and performers algorythm.code, 6999, and Kelman Duran featuring Harmony Holiday.

-Black — Still will be activated with a set of site-specific soundscapes, creating a heightened engagement between visitors and the installation.
-The interior of the installation will be reserved as a space for guests to immerse themselves in deep listening, with the surrounding courtyard acting as a space for connection and conversation.
-Together, the space becomes an environment for introspection and communal engagement around the radical possibilities of Black space and sound.
+Black — Still was activated with a set of site-specific soundscapes, creating a heightened engagement between visitors and the installation.
+The interior of the installation was reserved as a space for guests to immerse themselves in deep listening, with the surrounding courtyard acting as a space for connection and conversation.
+Together, the space became an environment for introspection and communal engagement around the radical possibilities of Black space and sound.

 Deluge is a music performance series that seeks to explore the depths and outer reaches of ambient, experimental, and avant-garde sound.
 The series aims to create environments for deep listening and discourse around innovative work with a focus on BIPOC artists, building upon the rich landscape of ambient and experimental music performance in Los Angeles with a socially and critically engaged approach.